 The Immediate Story

-The Immediate Story can be used when children are entering placements.
+The Immediate Story is a tool that can be used when children are entering a care arrangement.
 It is provided to the child at the point of being removed from their parents’ care or as soon as possible afterwards.
 The tool can help reduce the impact of trauma by sharing information in a simple yet meaningful way so children understand as much as possible.

-This tool is also beneficial for the carer’s own children when new children are entering their family home at the start of a placement, or perhaps when a sudden placement change occurs and the carer’s children experience a loss.
+This tool is also beneficial for the carer’s own children when new children are entering their family home at the start of a care arrangement, or perhaps when a sudden change to the care arrangement occurs and the carer’s children experience a loss.